Guillem96/argon-nx/README.md

 ArgonNX can use **minerva dram training** to improve performance.
 The use of minerva is optional but recommended.
 To use minerva just place the compiled `minerva.bso` inside `argon/sys`.
 The directory `argon/sys` with minerva, is included in `sd-files.zip` in the release section.

+To learn more about Minerva Training Cell check its [official repo](https://github.com/CTCaer/minerva_tc).

 ## Compatibility

-This payload will launch any CFW or payload.
+This payload will chainload any CFW or payload.

+Some users reported issuses using SX OS. <small>But with Atmosphere out there... who wants SXOS?</small>

 ## Roadmap